Stalruth/SableyeBot4/migration.md

 ## What's Changing?

-Starting on the 30th of April 2022, Sableye Bot will no longer be able to respond to Message Commands - from this date onwards Sableye Bot will only respond to Slash Commands.
+Starting on the 31st of August 2022, Sableye Bot will no longer be able to respond to Content Commands - from this date onwards Sableye Bot will only respond to Slash Commands.

 This means that the usage of the bot changes dramatically, however the new